 Composition of the AC & RMC: The AC & RMC is chaired by Mr Goh Kian Chee (ID), with Messrs Lim Hock San (ID) and Hendra Susanto (ID) as members.
 The AC & RMC possess sound expertise in financial management and is fully qualified to discharge its powers and duties.
-None of the AC & RMC members is a partner, employee or director, present or former, of the Company's appointed audit firm.
+None of the AC & RMC members was a partner, employee or Director of the Company's external auditor, Messrs Ernst & Young LLP, within the last 24 months, nor do they hold any financial interest in Messrs Ernst & Young LLP.